hyu-splab/PIM-OFIS/README.md

 ln -sfn libdpu.so.0.0 libdpu.so
 ```
 The `upmem_env.sh` script must be sourced in every new terminal session (or add it to your shell profile) before building or running applications.
-To use OFIS-api, you must run `load.sh`
+To use libofis, you must run `load.sh`

 ## Download Dataset for test
 ```bash